1074661/logistic_growth/README.md

 ```
 ## Plotting my own models

 Script 3 (plot_data_and_model.R) generates the 'logistic_function' function.
 This allows generation of my own logistic curve, in which logistic parameters (N0, r and K) can be modified, followed by superimposition onto "experiment.csv" dataset.
-This enables evaluation of whether my own logistic parameters are consistent with those underlying the logistic curve in "experiment.csv" dataset.
+This enables evaluation of whether my own logistic parameters are consistent with the logistic parameters underlying the logistic curve in "experiment.csv" dataset.

 ## Results